MozillaSecurity/ffpuppet/README.md

 ##### Prefs.js files

-prefs.js files that can be used for fuzzing or other automated testing can be found in the [fuzzdata](https://github.com/MozillaSecurity/fuzzdata/tree/master/settings/firefox) repository.
+prefs.js files that can be used for fuzzing or other automated testing can be generated with [PrefPicker](https://github.com/MozillaSecurity/prefpicker).